cirtoska/github-users/README.md

+# Fetch Github Users

+This project is just a list of github users using API from https://api.github.com/users.
+I was using react hooks for fetching the users from the API.

-# Live preview of this app https://calm-melba-838062.netlify.app/
+### Live preview of this app https://calm-melba-838062.netlify.app/

 # Getting Started with Create React App